Skip to content

 Mallorca Cycling Guide

-From Sóller the route tackles Coll de Sóller — fifty-plus hairpin bends climbing above the valley, with virtually no traffic since all heavy vehicles use the tunnel.
+From Sóller the route tackles Coll de Sóller — around 30 hairpin bends through the forest on the north side, virtually no traffic since all heavy vehicles use the tunnel.
 The views from the top stretch south across the Palma plain and north back into the Tramuntana.
-After the descent into Bunyola, the terrain flattens and the route crosses the heart of the island through lush agricultural land towards Inca — perfect for settling into the aero position and making time.
-The final stretch follows the Camí Vell de Campanet: quiet, narrow lanes flanked by dry stone walls, almond trees and grazing sheep — the hidden Mallorca that most cyclists never find.
+After the descent to Bunyola the terrain flattens and the route crosses the agricultural land towards Inca.
+The final stretch follows the Camí Vell de Campanet — narrow lanes flanked by dry stone walls, almond trees and grazing sheep.
 Port de Pollença and the seafront promenade await at the finish.

-We took the shuttle bus from Port de Pollença to Andratx early in the morning — about an hour, a comfortable start to a big day.
+We took the shuttle bus from Port de Pollença to Andratx early in the morning — a good hour, a comfortable start to a long day.
+We booked through the Mallorca Cycle Shuttle website before leaving Norway, straightforward and practical.
 A good way to get some variety into the week.

 Kilometre by Kilometre